Qualification : MASTER OF SCIENCE DEGREE

 Dr Unai Diaz-Orueta

 Neuropsychological assessment using a process-based approach.
-Virtual and augmented reality applications in (neuro)psychological assessment and intervention.
+Virtual reality applications in neuropsychological assessment.
 Cognitive rehabilitation procedures (both traditional and technology/game-based approaches).
-Serious games for health.
-Teleneuropsychology (both in terms of tele-assessment and tele-rehabilitation).
+Research on the impacts and benefits of videogames in health and cognition.
+Cognitive assessment in populations with low literacy levels.

 Dr Dermot Lynott